-If relevant, the PHA will review public records kept in any jurisdictional courthouse.
-Examples of public records which may be checked are: real estate, marriage, and divorce, uniform commercial code financing statements, voter registration, judgments, court or police records, state wage records, utility records and postal records.
+If relevant, HACB will review public records kept in any jurisdictional courthouse.
+Examples of public records include but are not limited to records relating to the following;: real estate, marriage, divorce, uniform commercial code financing statements, voter registration, judgments, court or police records, state wage records, utility records and postal records.

-Interviews with Head of Household or Family Members
+Interviews with the Head of Household

-The PHA will discuss the allegation (or details thereof) with the Head of Household or family member by scheduling an appointment at the appropriate PHA office.
-A high standard of courtesy and professionalism will be maintained by the PHA staff person who conducts such interviews.
-Under no circumstances will inflammatory language, accusation, or any unprofessional conduct or language be tolerated by the management.
+HACB will discuss the allegations (or details thereof) with the Head of Household or family member by scheduling an appointment at the appropriate HACB office.
+A high standard of professionalism and courtesy will be maintained by the HACB staff person who conducts such interviews.
+Under no circumstances will inflammatory language, accusations, or any unprofessional conduct or language be tolerated.
 If possible, an additional staff person will attend such interviews.